outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - this isnt a war against a country or religion or ethnicity, or a specific group of criminals, or other powerful entities or people - its a war against the suffering of others who are oppressed, vulnerable & deserving - against inequality, against easy, against cruelty, greed & all other vices that cause their suffering, and against the self-oppression of anyone who stands in the way of us saving the others - a war that we fight with tools of love, in giving solutions away to those in need, finding new solutions as needed, trying new strategies where the old ways don't work, distributing power wherever it's hoarded & otherwise abused
       - I will cry for the lost when I have time to spare

+    - pre-filter solution space by identifying structures in a system that fulfill general solution metrics (efficiency, reusability, etc & structures like combinations of these) to reduce the solution set to search for specific problems

     - identify error structures & components (components like attributes, such as 'error position') by:
       - missing or lower than expected required components (like cost)
         - rarely this might not be an unidentified error if it's just an efficiency